CPD Occupational Hygiene / Course details

 Special features

-Our face-to-face on campus practical workshop takes place in the spring.
-This is a minimum 4-day occupational hygiene practical workshop which takes place on The University of Manchester campus.
+Our face-to-face occupational hygiene practical workshop takes place in the spring over 4-day at The University of Manchester campus.
 Details will be provided at the welcome and introduction event.

-All CPD students must attend the occupational hygiene practical workshop in person.
+All CPD students should attend the occupational hygiene practical workshop in person.
 If you are unable to attend the face-to-face component due to mitigating circumstances, you may be permitted to repeat this element in a subsequent year.

 Teaching and learning